gmartins-dev/tea-roulette/README.md

-# Tea Roulette 🫖
+# Drink Runner Roulette 🫖

-A fun and fair way to decide who makes the tea in your office!
-Built with Next.js 14 and integrated with the Nisien Tea Round Picker API.
+A fun and fair way to decide who makes the drinks in your office!
+Built with Next.js and integrated with the API.

 ## Features